On representation varieties of 3-manifold groups: Preliminaries

 is an isomorphism, where

 is the closed subscheme defined by

 \end{lemma} \proof Given a finite presentation $P$ of $\Ga$ let $P'$ be the presentation of $\Ga'$ obtained from $P$ by adding words representing elements of $\Theta$ as the relators.
-Then the assertion follows immediately from the definition of the representation scheme using a group presentation.
+Then the assertion follows immediately from the definition of the representation scheme of a group using a group presentation.